Molorius/ulp-c/pkg/hlp/README.md

 All integer types are unsigned 16-bit integers.
 They are not declared.

-Arrays must be declared, and can be declared such as `@ x 3;` for an array named "x" with 3 integers. "x" cannot be accessed directly, you must state the offset such as `x#0` to access the 0-th element.
+Arrays must be declared, and can be declared such as `x @ 3;` for an array named "x" with 3 integers. "x" cannot be accessed directly, you must state the offset such as `x#0` to access the 0-th element.
 C-style structs can be constructed with these.
 You can obtain the address with "&" such as `addr = &x#0`.
 Arrays are guaranteed to align in memory after optimizations.

-Functions are declared with `func test_function(a, b, @ c 2) 3 {}` where `test_function` is the name of the function, `a` and `b` are integer inputs, `c` is an array input, and there are 3 outputs.
+Functions are declared with `func test_function(a, b, c @ 2) 3 {}` where `test_function` is the name of the function, `a` and `b` are integer inputs, `c` is an array input, and there are 3 outputs.
 All inputs must be set manually and all outputs must be set, so it could be called with `x, y, z = test_function(0, 1, 2, 3);`

 Hardware access instructions, such as `halt()`, are supported.
 Note that all inputs must be integers.